Betty Babcock: Career

-In 1962, Babcock became Montana's first lady when her husband, then lieutenant governor, became governor upon the death of Donald Nutter.
-From 1969 to 1971, Babcock served as director of the Helena Chamber of Commerce.
-The Babcocks opened the Colonial Inn in Helena in 1970, and Betty managed it.
-Betty Babcock was elected to and served in the Montana Constitutional Convention of 1972, one of 100 delegates drafting a new Montana Constitution.
+In 1962, Babcock assumed the role of Montana's first lady when her husband, then lieutenant governor, became governor following the death of Donald Nutter.
+Following her time as first lady, from 1969 to 1971, Babcock served as the director of the Helena Chamber of Commerce.
+In 1970, the Babcocks launched the Colonial Inn in Helena, with Betty taking on the role of manager.
+Betty Babcock was elected to and served in the Montana Constitutional Convention of 1972, where she was one of 100 delegates tasked with drafting a new Montana Constitution.
 Beginning in 1975, she served in the Montana House of Representatives as a Republican.
 In 1978, Babcock and her husband wrote 'Challenges: Above & Beyond.'
 Babcock served as chair of the Montana Capitol Restoration Foundation.

 Death and legacy

 Babcock died in Helena, Montana on August 4, 2013, at the age of 91.
 Governor Steve Bullock ordered all U.S. and state flags in Montana to fly at half staff until August 8 in her memory.